Agents

 cf-implementer

-Dispatched by /cf-plan [task], /cf-fix [bug], and /cf-optimize [target] for test-first implementation.
+Dispatched by /cf-plan [task], /cf-fix [bug], and /cf-optimize [target].
 Also dispatched by cf-tdd for substantial implementations (3+ files).

-The agent runs in an isolated context and follows strict RED → GREEN → REFACTOR discipline.
+By default the agent uses direct implementation — writes code and runs existing tests without creating new ones.
+Pass --add-tests or set tdd: true in config to enable TDD (RED → GREEN → REFACTOR).
 When a context file path is provided, the agent reads the structured JSON (written by cf-explorer or cf-planner) for primary context.
 The orchestrating skill manages the context file lifecycle (cleanup after success, update on retry).

 Result signals: The agent always ends its response with [CF-RESULT: success] or [CF-RESULT: failure] <reason>.
 The orchestrating skill parses this to determine whether to proceed or retry.